wp-plugins/geotargeting/README.txt

 With a simple shortcode you will be able to specify which countries are capable of seing the content.

+Compatible with Wordpress Popups Plugin](https://wordpress.org/plugins/popups/).
+You can now geotarget your popups

 Usae:
 `[geot country="Argentina"] Messi is the best! [/geot]` `[geot country="Portugal"] Cristiano ronaldo is the best! [/geot]`